dotnet/docs-maui/docs/platform-integration/appmodel/launcher.md

 </array>
 ```

 The `<string>` elements are the URI schemes preregistered with your app.
-You can't query for schemes outside of this list.
+You can't use schemes outside of this list.

 # [Windows](#tab/windows)